 Nouns and pronouns are an integral part of English grammar.
 Children learn the basic concepts in the primary classes and the advanced concepts in the higher classes.
 In this article, we focus on understanding the definition, rules and types of pronouns with examples.
 Class 1 students can practice English grammar pronouns using the concepts given here.

-Before understanding the definition of pronoun, read the sentences below-
+Before understanding the definition of a pronoun, read the sentences below-

 Didn’t you find these sentences irksome?
 The word ‘Rita’ is used repetitively in all the sentences, making it sound inappropriate.